jchris/use-fireproof/docs/concept-guide/document-database-and-live-query-apis.md

 When you’re designing an application with Fireproof, it’s important to identify the synchronization unit of your app.
 For example, in a ride-hailing app, each ride would be an individual database, recording all the interactions and clicks from search to drop-off.
 You would use additional per-user databases to store links to all the rides for a given user or driver.

-The above scenario describes a common pattern: per-session or [unit-of-work](https://martinfowler.com/eaaCatalog/unitOfWork.html) databases, which are tracked by per-user databases.
-A few other scenarios are worth describing.
+The above scenario describes a common pattern of per-session or [unit-of-work](https://martinfowler.com/eaaCatalog/unitOfWork.html) databases, which are tracked by per-user databases.
+The architectural shift here is aligned with the increasing capabilities of the client, manifest as full state management as a session paradigm.
+A few other scenarios share this alignment:

 In a chat application, you can use a shared database for each group chat, and each user sends messages by writing documents.
 (You can write a document with a “composing” state and a timestamp, and then update it with the user content when the message is sent, for a more real-time feel.)
 Each user would have their own list of group chats synced among their devices with a per-user database.